tommivk/maze-solver/documentation/testing.md

 # Methods of testing
 ## Unit tests
 All of the algorithms are tested extensively with unit tests.

 ![test_coverage](https://user-images.githubusercontent.com/52420413/174746240-16a4b2fe-5075-4377-b93d-da5c2a4e2235.png)

 The total unit testing line coverage is 99% and branch coverage is 96%.
 MazeSolverUI and App classes are excluded from the test coverage.
+The integration tests are also excluded.

 ### Kruskal